 In the late 19th and early 20th centuries, South Canterbury’s large estates were broken up.
 Some owners sold them off, and others divided them among their families, as it became clear that smaller farms were viable.

 The government played a significant role in making South Canterbury a region of family farms.
-Village settlements were established before the 1890s.
+Village settlements had been established before the 1890s.
 After the Liberals came to power, South Canterbury (along with North Otago) became the main focus of their ‘lands for settlement’ policies.

 Government subdivisions in South Canterbury in the Liberal era included Pareora, Albury, Ashwick, Chamberlain (the Opawa Estate), Rosewill (the remainder of the Levels) and Sherwood Downs.
-The largest South Canterbury subdivision was Waikākahi: nearly 20,000 hectares were divided into 142 farms.
+The largest South Canterbury subdivision was Waikākahi: nearly 20,000 hectares was divided into some 140 small farms.

-South Canterbury has an adequate but not generous rainfall for farming.
+South Canterbury’s rainfall is adequate for farming, but not generous.
 Successful water races for livestock, drawing on the Ōpihi and Waitaki rivers, were built in the 1880s and 1890s.

 South Canterbury has had dairy farms since the late 19th century.
 Sheep and cropping farms were converted to dairying after the Morven–Glenavy irrigation scheme was completed.
 This recent demand for dairy farms has affected the land market, changed the patterns of rural life and undermined South Canterbury’s tradition of continuous family ownership.